- 4-Hour, Parenting Education Class for Divorce

 The legal component of the parenting course shall provide general Nebraska family law principles.
 The presentation of this material is not intended to constitute legal advice and the participant is advised to consult with a licensed attorney for answers to specific legal questions.

 Participants will be required to complete the Nebraska State Court Form DC 6:5.5, which is included in the course materials and may be downloaded for submission to the court, or click here: https://supremecourt.nebraska.gov/sites/default/files/DC-6-5-5.pdf.
+This form MUST be attached to the course completion certificate and FILED WITH THE COURT.

 Links to Circuit Courts